 - Asymmetry (eg, of scapulae) or supraclavicular fossae (eg, Pancoast's syndrome due to a malignant tumour at the apex of the lung).

 - Torticollis (the affected side and chin are often tilted to the opposite side) or sternomastoid 'tumour' in infants.
 Causes of acquired torticollis include upper respiratory tract infection, and vertebral malalignment or trauma.

-- Arms and hands: for wasting, fasciculation, motor abnormalities (tone, power), sensory deficits and any indication of thoracic outlet syndrome (see separate articles Neurological Examination of the Upper Limbs and Cervical Disc Protrusion and Lesions).
+- Arms and hands: for wasting, fasciculation, motor abnormalities (tone, power), sensory deficits and any indication of thoracic outlet syndrome (see the separate Neurological Examination of the Upper Limbs and Cervical Disc Protrusion and Lesions articles).

 - Lower limb motor or sensory deficits may be caused by cervical spinal cord compression.